1

 About Union University

-Founded in 1823, Union University is a private, coeducational liberal arts-based university offering bachelor's, master's, and doctoral degrees, with a total enrollment of about 2,600.
-The main campus is located in Jackson, Tenn., with additional campuses in Germantown and Hendersonville.
+Founded in 1823, Union University is a private, coeducational liberal arts-based university offering Bachelor's, master's, and doctoral degrees, with a total enrollment of about 2,600.
+The main campus is located in Jackson, Tenn., with additional campuses in Memphis and Hendersonville.
 A national leader among colleges and universities in promoting a Christian worldview and a Christ-centered approach to education, Union is consistently ranked among the nation's premier Christian universities.

 Essential Job Duties